Radiation Therapy According To Cancer Types

-Accelerated partial breast irradiation
+Accelerated partial breast irradiation.

 In select women, some doctors are using accelerated partial breast irradiation (APBI) to give larger doses over a shorter time to only one part of the breast compared to the entire breast.
 Since more research is needed to know if these newer methods will have the same long-term results as standard radiation, not all doctors use them.
 There are several different types of accelerated partial breast irradiation:

-- 3D-conformal Radiation therapy (3D-CRT): In this technique, the radiation is given with special machines so that it is better aimed at the tumour bed.
+- 3D-conformal Radiation therapy (3D-CRT): In this technique, the radiation is given with special machines so that it is better aimed at the tumor bed.
 This spares more of the healthy breast.
 Treatments are given twice a day for 5 days.

 - Intensity-modulated Radiation therapy (IMRT): IMRT is like 3D-CRT, but it also changes the strength of some of the beams in certain areas.
-This gets stronger doses to certain parts of the tumour bed and helps lessen damage to nearby normal body tissues.
+This gets stronger doses to certain parts of the tumor bed and helps lessen damage to nearby normal body tissues.